aaaandrea/ExchangerRanger/README.md

 [need image or code]

 ### Search
-ExchangerRanger utilizes react-native-searchbar multisearch to search for companies utilizing fetch and http requests to ensure the most up to date information is retrieved..
+ExchangerRanger utilizes react-native-searchbar to search for companies.
+ExchangerRanger utilizing fetch and http requests to ensure the most up to date information is retrieved..

 [need image or code]